 Communicate with your parents so that they can understand the situation from your perspective and the impact your sibling’s eating disorder is having upon you.
 Don’t be afraid to speak up if you feel too much pressure or responsibility.
 Keeping lines of communication open will ensure everyone is being heard at all times.

-An eating disorder is a psychological illness and therefore affects a person’s mind and their character.
-It can feel as if the person you know and love has gone and in their place is somebody you don’t know and can’t relate to in the same way.
-An eating disorder can make a person act differently and your sibling’s behaviour might have become quite irrational and they may experience mood swings, which can be quite frightening for you as a brother or sister.
+An eating disorder is a psychological illness and therefore affects a person’s mind and character.
 Remember that they are still the same person but that they are just struggling and therefore need more support.
 Do treat them like normal, (however difficult this is for you) and refrain from either directly tackling them on the subject of food and eating or avoiding it altogether.
-Spend more time together and remind them of the good times you’ve had in the past – reminiscing can help you to feel closer and is a good way to lead into a deeper conversation.
+Spend more time together and remind them of the good times you’ve had in the past; reminiscing can help you to feel closer and is a good way to lead into a deeper conversation.

-Your own eating habits and body image.
+Be mindful of your own eating habits and body image.
 When food has become such an issue and an area of upset and conflict, it’s easy to lose the enjoyment of eating and mealtimes.
 You may feel anxious around the thought of eating as a family and your own appetite might even be affected.
-It’s important that you communicate any anxieties you have around your own eating and/or body image to a person you trust, so you can chat through some of underlying emotions.
+It’s important that you communicate any anxieties you have around your own eating and/or body image to a person you trust, so you can chat through some of the underlying emotions.

 Whatever your role in the family, remember that there are places you can get support and advice that is relevant to your particular situation.
 ABC can help direct you to places and people in your locality and we can also provide help and strategies for you via our helplines and email support, giving you the ability to discuss events that are personal to your situation.
-Sometimes getting a different perspective with someone who really understands the situation and has "been there" can help allay some fears or give you a different approach.
-Click here to email us or visit our contact us page
+Sometimes getting a different perspective from someone who really understands the situation and has "been there" can help allay some fears or give you a different approach.
+We're here for you too!